jdofat/Update-Project-MoodTracker/README.md

 An edit function would allow users to update past notes if they wish to add more reflection later.

-## Reminders:

-Integrate browser notifications to remind users to log their mood at a specific time each day.

 ## Getting Started

 Dependencies: Node.js (v16+), npm, Firebase Account